Beronimus/Typo3-CKEditor5-Plugin-Converter/README.md

  ## Usage

-This project is at the moment just a strating point and shows how plugins can be converted to be used in TYPO3.
+This project is at the moment just a starting point and shows how plugins can be converted to be used in TYPO3.
 It is tested with TYPO3 12.4.2.
 It converts the @ckeditor/ckeditor5-font plugin.

  ### Build the ES6 Module